-DETAILED DESIGN CODE FRAMEWORK

-DETAILED DESIGN CODE STAGES INCLUDING SITE WIDE DESIGN CONSIDERATIONS zone.
-They will vary in extent, with each one covering approximately 1000 to 3500 dwellings, together with varying amounts of open space, employment, commercial community. space, employment, commercial, community and mixed uses floor space.
-Each OPA will need to demonstrate compliance with Stage 1 of the Masterplan (i.e. the DFD, IDP and PFA), albeit allowing for agreed refinements in response to progression of the evidence (including EIA) and the outcome of consultation exercises throughout the OPA stage, thus ensuring a joined-up approach to comprehensive masterplanning.
+DETAILED DESIGN CODE FRAMEWORK DETAILED DESIGN CODE STAGES INCLUDING SITE WIDE DESIGN CONSIDERATIONS zone.
+They will vary in extent, with each one covering approximately and ability of undertake future reviews to approve the SWDC including the scope and ability of undertake future reviews to approve the scope and ability of undertake future reviews and ability of undertakee future reviews and ability of undertakee future re space, employment, commercial, community and mixed uses floor space.
+Each OPA will need to demonstrate compliance with Stage 1 of the Masterplan (i.e. the DFD, IDP and PFA), albeit allowing for agreed refinements in response to progression of the evidence of (including EIA) and the outcome of consultation exercises throughout the OPA stage, thus ensuring a joined-up approach to comprehensive masterplanning.
 The outline planning permissions (OPPs) will then comprise Stage 2 of the Masterplan.